adrianojiu/Cloudfront_add_ranges_security_group_auto_lambda/README.md

 "sg_lambda.zip"
 It is an example of file used by Cloud formation to create alambda function, you must save the python script as "lambda_function.py" and put into a zip file, and refer this zip file in the Cloud formation template.

+The flow to put it on work is:

+Create IAM role --> Create Lambda function --> Create SNS subscription.